Bolsover, Ontario

-Bolsover is a village in Canada, located in the city of Kawartha Lakes, west of the village of Kirkfield at the junction of Kawartha Lakes Road 48 and Kawartha Lakes Road 46.
+Bolsover is a village in Kawartha Lakes, Ontario, Canada, west of the village of Kirkfield at the junction of Kawartha Lakes Road 48 and Kawartha Lakes Road 46.
 The village is located to the south of Canal Lake.
 The community is likely named for Bolsover in Derbyshire, England.

 History

 By 1869, Bolsover was a village with a population of 150 in the township of Eldon, County Victoria.
 It was established on the Talbot River.
 It was on the line of the proposed Toronto and Nipissing Railway.
 There was a stagecoach service to Woodville.
 The average price of land was $5 to $16.

 Sports

 Bolsover is home to the Western Trent Golf Club.

 Notable residents

 Dave Devall, well-known former meteorologist who worked for the television station CFTO-TV (CTV Toronto) in Toronto, Ontario, Canada, resides in Bolsover.